huangyh45/PhyloAln/README.md

   trimal -in $file -out ref_aln/$name -automated1 -keepheader
 done
 ```
 The reference alignments have been generated here.
+And you can directly obtain the existing alignments as reference instead of the above three steps, for example, from the published supplementary data.
 ##### 4. write the configure of the species and data
 The format of the configure file is TSV and like this:
 ```